Miguel Rubio (footballer, born 1998)

-Miguel Ángel Rubio Lestán (born 11 March 1998), known as Miguel Ángel, is a Spanish footballer who plays as a central defender for Granada CF.
+Miguel Ángel Rubio Lestán (born 11 March 1998), known as Miguel Rubio, is a Spanish footballer who plays as a centre-back for RCD Espanyol.

-Club career
+Career

+Getafe

 Born in Leganés, Madrid, Miguel Ángel finished his formation with Getafe CF. On 27 August 2017 he made his senior debut with the reserves, starting in a 2–1 Tercera División home win against CF Pozuelo de Alarcón.

 Miguel Ángel scored his first senior goal on 15 October 2017, netting the opener in a 3–0 home defeat of CD San Fernando de Henares.
 The following 6 May he made his first team – and La Liga – debut, coming on as a second-half substitute for fellow debutant David Alba in a 1–0 away win against UD Las Palmas.

 On 14 June 2019, Miguel Ángel signed a new four-year contract with Geta.
 On 25 July, he was loaned out to newly promoted Segunda División club CF Fuenlabrada in a season-long deal.

 On 31 January 2020, after only one Copa del Rey match for Fuenla, Miguel Ángel's loan was terminated.
 On 14 February, he joined Real Valladolid's B-team on loan for the remainder of the season; on 18 August, his loan was renewed for a further year.